jameskermode/f90wrap/README.md

 where `_MODULE` is the name of the low-level extension module.

-Optionally, you can replace `f2py` with `f2py-f90wrap`, which is a slightly modified version of `f2py` includeed in this distribution that introduces the following features:
+Optionally, you can replace `f2py` with `f2py-f90wrap`, which is a slightly modified version of `f2py` included in this distribution that introduces the following features:

 1. Allow the Fortran `present()` intrinsic function to work correctly with